AndrewStaus/data-platform/README.md

 performance.
 6. Copy `.env.example` to `.env` and set your development credentials.
 7. Press `CTRL SHIFT P` and run `>Dev Containers: Open in container`.
-8. Instll Docker for WSL if prompted (This is the free community edition of docker).
+8. install Docker for WSL if prompted (This is the free community edition of docker).
 9. Run `uv sync --all-packages` in the terminal.

 *Note:* Windows Subsystem for Linux with an installed distribution is required for